Trains from Venice

 Restaurant car for snacks, meals, beer, wine, tea & coffee.
 You don't need to reserve, just turn up & sit down.
 There's waiter-service at tables or order at the counter & take back to your seat.
 Larger photo.

 Business class = premium 1st class.
 Just 6 seats at one end of the 1st class car.
-Same seats but very different layout from business class on Austrian railjetLarger photo.
+Same seats but different layout from business class on Austrian railjetLarger photo.

 Option 2, Venice to Prague in a single day from €48, comfy, scenic